-The concepts covered in this chapter, especially variables, conditional logic and if-statements carry a lot of classic misconceptions.
-Our lessons often try to lead students into those misconceptions by asking them to debug or problem-solve around them.
+Highlighting Misconceptions, Providing Support: The concepts covered in this chapter, especially variables, conditional logic and if-statements carry a lot of classic misconceptions.
+In this chapter students are often led into those misconceptions by asking them to debug or problem-solve around them.
 This means that there is a risk for some students becoming frustrated or confused by these lessons.
-We've tried to provide a number of supports and resources you might use to help clear up confusion.
-One key resource is the video related to each concept.
-The videos are dense enough that we recommend you use them to sense-make after students have been through a programming experience, as well as before.
-Another resource to be aware of would be the "maps", which are static pages that explain the code for a concept and contain diagrams with other helpful information that are meant to serve as a reference and an introduction to the concept in the first place.
+As counterbalance a number of supports are provided including high-quality videos, descriptive map levels, and detailed documentation.